mdetools/mdetools19/cfp.md

 ---

 ## Topics of interest
-The workshop defines an MDE tool to be a tool that provides support for the creation and/or use of models for some significant development tasks (involving, e.g., creation, manipulation, transformation, evolution, communication, generation, execution, testing, simulation, or analysis) and that offers benefit to the user through the effective use of some or all of the three core principles behind MDE: abstraction, automation, and analysis.
-Tools can come from industry or academia and be freely available, open source, or commercial.

-MDETools’18 welcomes submissions on aspects related to the development and use of such tools and their supporting materials.
+Submissions on aspects related to the development and use of MDE tools and their supporting materials are welcome.
+Topics of particular interest include:
-MDETools’18 is particularly interested in the following
-topics:

-1. Convincing, insightful descriptions of the state-of-theart in MDE tooling, in general and in the context of the workshop challenge problem.
+(1) Insightful descriptions of the state-of-the-art in MDE tooling, in general and in the context of the workshop challenge problem.
-2. Criteria and approaches for objective, repeatable tool evaluations and comparisons.
+(2) Criteria and approaches for objective, repeatable tool evaluations and comparisons.
-3. Proposals for dealing with relevant tooling challenges such as integration, interoperability, and usability, in general or in the context of new or emerging applications (such as the ‘digital twin’ and ‘digital thread’ concepts), and application domains (such as the systems engineering, Industry 4.0, and the Internet of Things).
+(3) Proposals for dealing with relevant tooling challenges such as integration, interoperability, and usability, in general or in the context of relevant technological existing or emerging capabilities (e.g., AI, analytics, dynamic (i.e., ‘scripting’) languages, cloud computing), developments (e.g., DevOps, Digital Twin & Thread, self-adaptive systems) and application domains (e.g., Systems Engineering, Industry 4.0, robotics, cyber-physical systems, Internet of Things).
-4. Proposals on how to better leverage relevant standards and community efforts (such as Open Services for Lifecycle Collaboration (OSLC), Microsoft’s Language Server Protocol, the Eclipse ecosystem and open source tools in general).
+(4) Proposals on how to better leverage relevant standards (e.g., Open Services for Lifecycle Collaboration (OSLC)) and community efforts (e.g., Microsoft’s Language Server Protocol, the Eclipse ecosystem and open source tools in general).
-5. Proposals for facilitating the creation, maintenance and dissemination of high-quality tools and materials.
+(5) Proposals for facilitating the creation, maintenance and dissemination of high-quality tools and materials.
-6. Techniques and tools for the creation of attractive documentation material, in general and in the context of the video tutorial track.

 ## Submissions